jdg0000/csh-framework/README.md

 This project is a basic custom shell framework implemented in C#.
 It provides a command-line interface to execute simple shell-like commands such as echo, ls, cd, history, clear, and exit.

+Full documentation at nllfy.github.io/index.html, NOTE: do not forget the index.html otherwise it will show the old documentation

 Features

 The framework supports the following commands: